 This is the section where you need to fill in general information about your rule (at least five required fields)

-Rule name: This name will be shown in the back-end, so you should name it short and clear to control easily. (e.g. Buy three, one free)
+Rule name: This name will be shown in the back-end, so you should name it short and precise to control easily. (e.g. Buy three, one free)

-Status: Just active or inactive, it’s your choice wether to lauch your rule or not at a certain time
+Status: Just active or inactive, it’s your choice whether to launch your rule or not at a certain time

 Website: These are the websites that you have created in the system.
-You can choose more than one websites where the rule will take effect
+You can choose more than one sites where the rule will take effect

 Customer Groups: This is where you decide which groups of customers the rule with be applied with.
 More than one groups also could be chosen at a time.

-Coupon: Just simply select wether your promotion campaign use coupon or not.
+Coupon: Just simply select whether your promotion campaign use coupon or not.
 If it does, you select “Specific coupon” then a new box “Coupon Code” appears for you to type in manually.
-Otherwise, you will be able to generate multiple coupon code automatically by checking “Use auto generation”.
+Otherwise, you will be able to generate multiple coupon codes automatically by checking “Use auto-generation.”
 This thing will be done following your set up in “Manage coupon code” section.
 But only after you save the rule configuration, this section will be accessible (we will talk about it later in this article)